Swordelf2/bar_widgets/notes.md

 ## Later

 # TODO
-Remove selfd from Alt+-
-Put rez on `-`
-Make Alt, Shift and Alt+Shift work on all reclaim rez repair commands Use Shift+Alt commands
+Use Shift+Alt commands

 How to use rez bots
-Fight command?
-Does it reclaim enemy?

 scenario: select a builder, queue up commands and guard factory then select BP around, cancel all their commands Shift+8 and then Shift+y